Gaming Addiction: Symptoms and Responses

-- Create a gaming diary.
-While you play, mark the time that passes and rate how much you enjoyed playing.
+- Create a gaming diary - While you play, mark the time that passes and rate how much you enjoyed playing.
 If you didn’t enjoy it, write down what made you play.
 Ultimately this should suggest an optimum amount of time to spend gaming in a week.

-- Create a reward system.
-Create a list of activities such as seeing friends, exercise, work and family time, that earns you gaming time as a reward.
+- Create a reward system - Create a list of activities such as seeing friends, exercise, work and family time, that earns you gaming time as a reward.
 Stick to this.

-- Ditch the games that don’t fit your system.
-Many multi-player online games create the need to attend.
+- Ditch the games that don’t fit your system - Many multi-player online games create the need to attend.
 If these heavily inhibit your ability to limit play then change games.
 If you do so, remember to say goodbye to your friends in the gaming world – they are real connections and will miss you.
 They will also more than likely support you in what you are doing.

-- Arrange counselling.
-If you can find a therapist that you feel understood by, they will be invaluable in helping you turn all your gaming into good gaming.
+- Arrange counselling - If you can find a therapist that you feel understood by, they will be invaluable in helping you turn all your gaming into good gaming.
 This will then allow you to get more from other areas of your life.

-- If you are an affected loved one then get interested in games.
-If your son loved playing football you’d support him and go see his matches.
+- If you are an affected loved one then get interested in games - If your son loved playing football you’d support him and go see his matches.
 This is no different – don’t just display interest in your loved one, take an active interest in the games themselves.
 While you are not doing this you are relegated to simply ‘not getting it’.

 The Future of Excessive Gaming

-The social elements of multi-player games is what most commonly leads to excessive gaming.
+The social elements of multi-player games are what most commonly leads to excessive gaming.
 With internet connection becoming more widely available, the next generation of gaming is going to be increasingly social and thereby increasingly alluring to overuse.